Yahweasel/libav.js/README.md

-`LibAV.LibAV` is a factory function which returns a promise which resolves to a ready instance of libav. `LibAV.LibAV` takes an optional argument in which loading options may be provided, but they're rarely useful.
-The loading options and their default values are:
+`LibAV.LibAV` is a factory function which returns a promise which resolves to a ready instance of libav. `LibAV.LibAV` takes an optional argument in which loading options may be provided.
+The loading options and their default values
+are:
 ```
 {
     "noworker": false,